 Mapmaking is like cooking: you pick what you like to eat, and improve by trial.
 You’ll over-salt a few dishes, ruin a few pans and come out a master.
 You just have to pick some Territory to commemorate.

 Just draw one!

-Cartography is making the infinite Territory legible to humans, which sounds lofty but it gives you many ways to get to the same point.
+Cartography is making the infinite Territory legible to humans, which gives you many ways to get to the same point.

 Find some Territory you care about: your yard, your street, your neighborhood, your town, your favorite patch of woods.
 Get a pencil and paper.
 Mark what you care about.
 You’re now a cartographer.
 If you stopped reading and drew a map on a paper towel, I’d be satisfied.